robinhood/faust/docs/userguide/models.rst

 happens before we use the feature.

-Faust also supports registering *codec extensions* using setuptools entrypoints, so instead we can create an installable msgpack extension.
+Faust also supports registering *codec extensions* using :pypi:`setuptools` entry-points, so instead we can create an installable msgpack extension.

 To do so we need to define a package with the following directory layout: